-PRINCIPAL AND SELLING STOCKHOLDERS
+PRINCIPAL STOCKHOLDERS

-The following table sets forth the beneficial ownership of our common stock as of December 31, 2016 and as adjusted to reflect the sale of Class A common stock offered by us and the selling stockholders in this offering, for:
+The following table sets forth the beneficial ownership of our common stock as of December 31, 2016 and as adjusted to reflect the sale of Class A common stock offered by us in this offering, for:

-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our Class A common stock or Class B common stock;

-- each of our named executive officers;

-- each of our directors:

-- all of our executive officers and directors as a group; and
+- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our Class A common stock or Class B common stock; - each of our named executive officers; - each of our directors; and - all of our executive officers and directors as a group.

-- each of the selling stockholders.

 The percentage ownership information shown in the table prior to this offering is based upon no shares of Class A common stock and 52,437,876 shares of Class B common stock outstanding as of December 31, 2016, after giving effect to the reclassification of the outstanding shares of existing common stock into an equal number of shares of Class B common stock and the conversion of all outstanding shares of preferred stock into an aggregate of 18,163,158 shares of our Class B common stock.
-The percentage ownership information shown in the table after this offering is based upon shares of Class A common stock and shares of Class B common stock outstanding as of December 31, 2016, assuming the sale of shares of Class A common stock by us and shares of Class A common stock by the selling stockholders in the offering and no exercise of the underwriters' over-allotment option.
+The percentage ownership information shown in the table after this offering is based upon shares of Class A common stock and shares of Class B common stock outstanding as of December 31, 2016, assuming the sale of shares of Class A common stock by us in the offering and no exercise of the underwriters' over-allotment option.